 In a small town, a two-table corner restaurant is well-known for its hot dogs, hamburgers and ice cream, available on a seasonal basis.
 That limited availability, when combined with its location (less than a mile from both a beach and a freeway), leads to many high-volume days and customer lines that wrap around the building.
 It’s got a quaint neighborhood feel — and, unfortunately, the technology that follows.

-With the positive results technology can bring to the food industry, it’s surprising that the capabilities for online ordering still seem to be limited, predominantly, to certain restaurant types.
+With the positive results, technology can bring to the food industry, it’s surprising that the capabilities for online orders still seem to be limited, predominantly, to certain restaurant types.
 Take a look at the ways technology has transformed the food industry — and the possibilities for the future.